VelvetToroyashi/Silk/privacy.md

 Information stored by Silk! is only used for the purposes stated by the related service it is used for.
 This information is never shared with third parties, and only leaves the confines of the service when it is required by a first-party entity.

 Some of Silk!'s services use persistently stored data to be sent back to the user at a later time.

+Furthermore, storing Discord identifiers (IDs, Snowflakes) allows for robust error analysis that would otherwise be inacessible or otherwise infeasible.

+By storing this information, it enables us to not only improve upon the product being offered to the end user posthaste, but contact users and/or server owners if necessary.

+It also allows users to contact us in regards to issues that may occur with Silk!, so that they may be linked with a corresponding log or metric recorded by Silk for these diagnostic purposes.

 ## 5. How to be informed when this policy updates: